MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Allfiles/M04-empower-workforce-copilot-marketing/5-analyze-market-trend-spreadsheet.md

----
-durationInMinutes:7
-title:Exercise: Analyze a market trend spreadsheet using Copilot in Excel
+# Analyze a market trend spreadsheet using Copilot in Excel
 ---
 Marketing professionals can use Copilot in Excel to analyze their data and gain insight into their business.
 Copilot in Excel is a powerful tool that can help Marketing professionals create, edit, understand, and visualize their data with ease.